Minnesota Medicaid Definition

-It’s important to note that Minnesota has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
-During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.
+Minnesota has a 60 month (5 year) Medicaid Look-Back Period that immediately precedes one’s Medicaid application date.
+During this period, Medicaid checks to ensure no assets were gifted or sold under fair market value.
+If this has been done, it is assumed it was to meet Medicaid’s asset limit and a penalty period of Medicaid ineligibility will ensue.

 Qualifying When Over the Limits